-a) Buildings shall not exceed a maximum height of 8m except that within Area 3, buildings for the purposes of undertaking a farming activity shall not exceed a maximum height of 20m.
+a) Buildings shall not exceed a maximum height of 8m except that buildings within the Height Control Area shown on the Outline Development Plan in Appendix 3A-1 shall not exceed a maximum height of 5m.

-3A.9.2 Setback from Streets
+3A.9.2 Setback from Roads and the State Highway Transport Network

-- a) All buildings shall be set back a minimum distance from road boundaries of 10m. - b) Notwithstanding the above, any residential or visitor accommodation unit shall be set back 40m from the Eastern edge of the nearest State Highway 1 traffic lane. - c) Any habitable space or alterations resulting in additional habitable space, erected between 40-80m from the nearest traffic lane of State Highway 1 shall be required to comply with the international noise guidelines outlined in AS/NZS2017:2000.
+- a) All buildings shall be set back a minimum distance from road boundaries of 15m. - b) Notwithstanding the above, any residential or visitor accommodation unit shall be set back 40m from the Eastern edge of the nearest State Highway 1 traffic lane. - c) Any habitable space or alterations resulting in additional habitable space, erected between 40-80m from the nearest traffic lane of State Highway 1 shall be required to comply with the international noise guidelines outlined in AS/NZS2017:2000.